Group Director

 PhD Student

-Jack received his BS (2021) in Mechanical Engineering from the Milwuakee School of Engineering and is now pursuing a PhD degree.
+Jack received his BS (2021) in Mechanical Engineering from the Milwuakee School of Engineering and is now pursuing a PhD degree in multifunctional composites.
 He was awarded the prestigious Graduate Research Fellowship from the National Science Foundation (NSF).

 UNDERGRADUATE STUDENTS